Policeman's sexual violation trial: Complainant denies 'cheating' - 'I was sexually assaulted'

 • Police officer charged with indecently assaulting fellow cop

-The female officer was also asked about the behaviour of the police officers staying at the motel.
+The female officer was also earlier asked about the behaviour of the police officers staying at the motel.

 CCTV footage from the night, which has been played to the court, has shown lewd behaviour by several officers, including a senior sergeant stripping naked in front of the beer-drinking group.